 We have modeled various existing multi-stage Earth launched liquid fueled rockets with the detailed specifications of each stage to confirm our analysis and we achieve nearly identical results to the measured performance.
 This is not particularly surprising given that the Earth's atmosphere is a relatively small correction in performance for large rockets.
 This allows us to consider much simpler designs for lunar mitigation approaches.
 While the desire to use the Moon as a base for planetary defense is more than a technical one and would involve both political policy issues and the practical costs of maintaining operational ability from the Moon, it is tempting to look at planetary defense in some ways as we look at terrestrial defense systems with solid fuel launchers "at the ready".
 A possible future would have interceptors in lunar silos for protection against meteorite impacts, low temperatures during the lunar night and high temperatures during the lunar day.
-Rapid response from the Moon would not be feasible for threats that are close to Earth due to the long travel time (~ a day) from Moon to Earth, Lunar basing could be part of a human presence on the Moon that would allow a synergistic base of operations for Earth or lunar defense.
+Rapid response from the Moon to Earth, Lunar basing could be part of a human presence on the Moon that would allow a synergistic base of operations for Earth or lunar defense.
 The low temperatures in lunar darkness and possible PSR would be another advantage for IR detection system whether passive or actively illuminated.

 Planetary Defense on Mars - When not the primary target of this paper, we have also modeled using the same approach on Mars using solid fueled boosters.
 Though the Martian atmosphere is about 1% of the Earth at ground level, the same basic technic works well on Mars.
-We have modeled the largely CO2 Martian atmosphere with much of the same computational analysis as presented here.
+We have modeled the largely CO_2 Martian atmosphere with much of the same computational analysis as presented here.